 - Side crunches

-Another thing Pacquaio would use was thai sticks, which was a technique Freddie Roach picked up from a fellow coach who was in Thailand.
+Another thing Pacquaio would use was Thai sticks, which was a technique Freddie Roach picked up from a fellow coach who was in Thailand.
 The smacking of the stick helps to numb the nerves in your core and arms.
 It basically is a great method to use before fight night, as by the time it comes he is getting hit in his arms or body, and his pain resistance will be much higher.

 He did not take up the things like an ice bath or cryotherapy which has been proven to help with muscle recovery.
-He instead opts for a warm bath with salts instead or even massage.
+He instead opts for a warm bath with salts instead or even a massage.